 Here are 10 tips to help you parallel parent successfully:

-Consequences should address any breach of agreement that may arise.
-These may include such steps as involving law enforcement personnel if the child is not returned at the specified time, to cancellation of visiting rights for a specified period if the parent fails to show up as scheduled.
-If your ex tries to encourage you to trust them not to get it wrong, don’t allow them to dissuade you from spelling out consequences for them not getting it right.
+Consequences should address any breach of the agreement that may arise.
+These may include involving law enforcement if the child is not returned at the specified time or cancellation of visiting rights for a specified period if a parent fails to show up as scheduled.
+If your ex encourages you to ‘trust them’ not to get it wrong, don’t allow them to dissuade you from spelling out consequences for when they fall short.

 Let the parallel parenting plan guide your actions no matter how strong your emotions might be towards the other parent.
-The purpose of a parallel parenting plan is to minimize the emotional engagement between parents, and to focus on what is fair and in the absolute best interest of your child.
-When we get tangled up in our emotions, our perspective becomes muddled, and we may lose sight of the ways our emotions negatively affect our child.
+The purpose of your plan is to minimize emotional engagement and focus on what is fair and in the absolute best interest of your child.
+When we get tangled up in our emotions, our perspective becomes muddled, and we may lose sight of how our feelings negatively affect our child.

 4. Maintain Your Boundaries

-Every relationship benefits from healthy boundaries–whether it’s with friends, family, or colleagues on the job.
-However, boundaries are especially important to ensure that a parallel parenting plan works.
-You should never try to “check in” on your child when they are with your ex, nor should you allow your ex to breach the boundaries, either.
-Boundaries set clear limits on what is okay and what is not okay, as well as show your ex where you and your responsibilities begin and where theirs end.
+Every relationship benefits from healthy boundaries, whether with friends, family, or colleagues on the job.
+However, implementing expectations and guidelines ensures that a parallel parenting plan works.
+Boundaries set clear limits on what is and is not okay.
+For example, you should never try to “check in” on your child when they are with your ex, nor should you allow your ex to breach the rules.

 The purpose of a parallel parenting agreement is to clarify the parental roles and describe the frequency and means of communication between parties.
-This arrangement eliminates opportunities for conflict between parents, which in turn ensures that children will not be exposed to any further dysfunction.
-Parental conflict is not easy for children to witness, and once a couple determines that separation is necessary, this paves the way for healthier parenting practices.
-Honor the effort that you have begun in establishing the parallel parenting agreement and only communicate with your ex if it is necessary and accomplished in the agreed manner.
+This agreement eliminates opportunities for conflict between parents, shielding children from further dysfunction.
+Parental conflict is not easy for children to witness.
+Honor the effort you have begun in establishing the parallel parenting agreement and only communicate with your ex if it is necessary and accomplished in the agreed manner.

 6. Always Put Your Child’s Welfare First

-This means that you never give your child reason to mistrust their other parent, and that you don’t communicate negative messages about them to your child.
-These practices will create confusion and anxiety for your child, and this may show up in regression in behavior and problems in school.
+Never give your child reason to mistrust their other parent.
+Do not communicate negative messages about your ex to your child.
+These practices will create confusion and anxiety for your child, which may manifest as regression in behavior and problems in school.

-7. Remember: Your Child Is Their Own Person
+7. Remember That Your Child Is Their Own Person

-Remember that your child does not have to mirror your own feelings about your ex, just as you wouldn’t necessarily want your child to mirror your ex’s feelings about you.
-Children soak up whatever their environment is saturated with, so focus on encouraging respect for your child’s other parent.
-This way, your child doesn’t feel that they are wrong to feel affection towards both parents.
+Remember that your child does not have to mirror your own feelings about your ex.
+Children soak up their environment, so focus on encouraging your child to develop their own perspective and feelings about their other parent.
+This way, your child does not believe they are wrong to feel affection toward both parents.

 8. Don’t Butt In

 Accept that there are many different ways to get parenting “right” and that each parent can be successful in their own way.
-Allow your ex to parent your child in the way that makes sense for them, and don’t break communication guidelines to try and tell them what they should be doing.
-Having clear directives regarding when and what type of communication can be shared between parents helps keep them from trying to give unsolicited advice or feedback to the other parent.
+Allow your ex to parent your child in a way that makes sense for them.
+Refrain from breaking communication guidelines to tell them what they should be doing.
+Setting clear directives regarding when and how communication occurs helps keep you from giving unsolicited advice or feedback.

 9. Understand Your Child’s Need for Support From Both Parents

-Recognize that your child deserves to develop deep relationships with both parents and both sides of their family.
-Children need all of the support and love that they can get in life.
-By trying to unfairly limit the time they have to spend with the other parent or their extended family, your actions not only do harm to your ex, they also negatively affect your child.
-Children, like adults, have a huge capacity to love others, and you won’t lose any love your child feels for you by supporting their opportunities to get to know their extended family.
+Recognize that your child deserves to develop deep relationships with both sides of their family.
+Children need support and love in life.
+Unfairly limiting time spent with their other parent or extended family harms your child.
+You won’t lose any love your child feels for you by supporting their opportunities to get to know their extended family.

 10. Alert Appropriate Authorities When Necessary

-If you have reason to suspect that your child’s safety is at risk, alert the appropriate authorities.
-Accusing the other parent face-to-face may put you in harm’s way, too, so reach out to agencies, legal representatives, and your own support system.
-If your relationship with the other parent was high-conflict or involved threats of harm to you or your child, make sure you have someone present with you at drop-off and pick-up meetings.
+Alert the appropriate authorities if you suspect your child’s safety is at risk.
+Accusing the other parent face-to-face may put you in harm’s way.
+Contact agencies, legal representatives, and your own support system when approaching this situation.
+If your relationship with the other parent was high-conflict or abusive, have someone present with you at drop-off and pick-up meetings.

 Is Therapy Helpful When Parallel Parenting?

-No matter how a relationship ends, it is a significant transition–especially when children are involved.
-No matter how much distance you want to put between yourself and the other parent, your child will tie you together for life.
-Therapy can help you deal with the feelings related to the break-up itself, as well as help you manage the shift into parallel parenting.
-Perhaps over time, you can both aim towards co-parenting.
+The end of a relationship ends is a significant transition–especially when children are involved.
+No matter how much distance you put between yourself and the other parent, your child will tie you together for life.
+Therapy can help you deal with the feelings related to the break-up and manage the shift into parallel parenting.
+Over time, you can both aim toward co-parenting if desired.

 Finding the right therapist provides an objective perspective on your situation and can help you cope with the challenges you face as you master parallel parenting.
-Your child may benefit from therapy, too, if they are exhibiting negative reactions to the parallel parenting practice.
-Remember that therapy isn’t only about solving problems, it also helps prevent problems in the future.
+Your child may also benefit from therapy if they react poorly to their new routine.
+Remember that seeking professional support is about solving current problems and preventing future conflicts.

 Final Thoughts

-When parents are unable to be civil to one another or treat each other with respect, parallel parenting can be the best path moving forward.
-Each parent will be able to choose how to parent their child when their child is in their custody.
-The creation of a clear plan is especially important, because it allows for parents to detach from their unhealthy relationship with each other and put their focus on their children, which is right where it should be.
+When parents cannot be civil with one another or treat each other with respect, parallel parenting can be the best path moving forward.
+Creating a clear plan is especially important because it allows parents to detach from their unhealthy relationship with each other and focus on their children.

 For Further Reading